Attainment at age 16

 By sex

-Percentage of pupils getting a pass (grade 5 or above) in GCSE English and maths, by disadvantage status and sex (England, academic year 2021 to 2022)
+Percentage of pupils getting a grade 5 or above in GCSE English and maths, by disadvantage status and sex (England, school year 2022 to 2023)

 Click or tap on legend items to toggle visibility

-Percentage of pupils getting a pass (grade 5 or above) in GCSE English and maths, by disadvantage status and sex (England, academic year 2021 to 2022)
+Percentage of pupils getting a grade 5 or above in GCSE English and maths, by disadvantage status and sex (England, school year 2022 to 2023)

 Disadvantaged status Boys (%) Girls (%)